jaywin-kang/learngit/readme.txt

 Git is free softwaredistributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes.
-Creating a new branch is quick and simple.
+Switched to a new branch 'dev'